"""Utility functions for reference frames, vectors, and matrix algebra."""

 def _show_vector(dcm: ndarray, arr: ndarray) -> ndarray:

-Returns the coordinates of a single vector in a frame specified
+"""Return the coordinates of a single vector in a frame.

 Parameters